Packing your cargo is one of the most essential aspects of international shipping.

 Don’t over stack your container so that it is too heavy.
 Always keep the total cargo weight in mind.
 Do not exceed the maximum container payload and make sure it is accurately declared.

-You can check the verified gross mass (VGM) of your container by either weighing the packed container, or weighing the container’s contents and add that to your container’s tare weight.
+You can check the verified gross mass (VGM) of your container by either weighing the packed container, or weighing the container’s contents and adding that to your container’s tare weight.

 What happens if your goods are not packaged correctly?